actions-rs/toolchain/README.md

 This Action supports [toolchain files](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file), so it is not necessary to use `toolchain` input anymore.

-Input has higher priority, so if you are want to use toolchain file, you need to remove the input from the workflow file.
+Input has higher priority, so if you want to use a toolchain file, you need to remove the input from the workflow file.

 If neither `toolchain` input or `rust-toolchain` file are provided,